QUALITY CONTROL IN PLANT

 - Expiration Date

 If you believe that the paint is suspect due to some problems that you have encountered, please have this information available.
-We keep a retain of every batch of paint we manufacture for any shop.
+We retain every batch of paint we manufacture for any shop.

 When we visit any shop, some additional information we record is the shop environmental condition and equipment.